how to backup your files to a USB stick.

 I don't want to save the entire Desktop folder, just the 2 files.

-The files I'm backing up are on my Desktop, so in the left hand panel, I'll click Desktop.
+The files I'm backing up are on my Desktop, and the Desktop is a folder like any other.

 If you had files in your Documents folder to back up, you'd click Documents.